-Cinque Terre is a collection of five seaside villages on the Northwestern coast of Italy known for its vibrantly-colored houses perched on steep cliffs overlooking the Mediterranean.
+Cinque Terre is a collection of five seaside villages on the Northwestern coast of Italy known for its vibrantly-colored houses perched on steep cliffs overlooking the Mediterranean Sea.
 Cinque Terre is probably one of the most photographed areas of Italy, and the colorful architecture gives Crayola a run for is money.
 The coolest part?
-All five towns of Cinque Terre are connected by hiking trails known as the Blue Trail with beautiful views of vineyards above and sea below.
+All five towns of Cinque Terre are connected by hiking trails known as the Blue Trail (Sentiero Azzurro in Italian) with beautiful views of vineyards above and sea below.

 - Which town should I stay in?